 253 Intercultural Communication (3).
 F and S. An examination of the anthropological principles relating to cross-cultural communication.
 This examination requires an extensive comparison of the components of cultural systems and the nature of cultural dynamics.
 The areas of application include government, business, peace corps, development, and mission work, with special emphasis on the last two.
 Special topics include developing an appropriate attitude regarding indigenous cultures and the management of culture shock.
-(Also cross-listed with CAS 253).
+Also cross-listed with Communication Arts and Sciences 253.
 Mr. T. Vanden Berg.

-255 Social Science Statistics (4).
-F and S. An introduction to statistics and computer applications in one of the social sciences.
+255 Statistics and Research Design (4).
+F and S. This course is an introduction to statistics and computer application in one of the social sciences.
 Concepts and procedures taught include levels of measurement, measures of central tendency, correlation techniques, probability theory, and hypothesis tests.
-Prerequisite: an introductory course in one of the social sciences (e.g. Sociology 151).
+This course is intended to meet the core Mathematics requirement for Psychology majors and minors and students with declared majors in Sociology, Social Work, and Criminal Justice.
+Psychology students typically take this course in the sophomore year.
+Sociology, Social Work, and Criminal Justice majors usually take this course in the sophomore or junior year.
+Prerequisites: an introductory course in one of the social sciences (e.g., Sociology 151 or Psychology 151) and meeting the Calvin admission requirement in Mathematics.
 Mr. F. DeJong.

-304 The Family (3). \ F and S. An intensive culturally comparative and historical analysis of the family as an institution.
+304 The Family (3).
+F and S. An intensive culturally comparative and historical analysis of the family as an institution.
 The contemporary courtship, marriage, and divorce patterns of the American family are also discussed.
-Mr. R. Butler.
+Mr. H. Holstege.

 308 Demography and World Population Problems (3).
 This introduction to demographic analysis of society includes a consideration of the major demographic theories of population growth and how these contribute to an understanding of population explosion; a review of how the socio-cultural dimension of human society affects major sources of population growth (fertility, mortality, migration, and how variations in these reciprocally affect society); and an analysis of the causes and consequences of population size, distribution, and composition for human society.
-Not offered 2000-01.
-310 Social Psychology (3). \ F Human behavior as a consequence of psychological make-up and socio-cultural environment.
-Attention is given to social interaction as it occurs in small group settings.
-Attention is also given to theoretical frameworks emphasizing self-concept and role playing.
-Students may not receive credit for this course and Psychology 310.
-Mr. G. De Blaey.
+Not offered 2001-02.
+Staff.

-314 Contemporary Social Problems (3). \ F. The course will begin with a theoretical examination of social problems generally.
+314 Contemporary Social Problems (3).
+F and S. The course will begin with a theoretical examination of social problems generally.
 Various contemporary social problems will be discussed with one selected for major emphasis.
-The focus for 2000-01 will be upon how mass communication and mass communication technology affects us as individuals and our society as a whole.
-Ms. M. Loyd-Paige
+The focus for 2001-02 will be upon poverty and namelessness(s), religious globalization, and how communication and mass communication technology affects us as individuals and our society as a whole.
+Ms. L. Schwander, Mr. T. VandenBerg.

-315 Sociology of Sport (3). \ S. A study of the social and social-psychological dynamics of sports in modern society.
+315 Sociology of Sport (3).
+S. A study of the social and social-psychological dynamics of sports in modern society.
 Areas receiving special attention are youth sports, interscholastic sports, and professional sports.
 Emphasis is put on describing and understanding sports participants and observers and the relationship of sport as an institution to the rest of social structure.
-Not offered 2000-01.

-316 Social Gerontology (3). \ S. A crosscultural examination of how various societies react toward the elderly.
+316 Social Gerontology (3).
+S. A cross-cultural examination of how various societies react toward the elderly.
 Specific substantive issues included are: discrimination against the elderly, familial relationships, social security, nursing home services, housing needs, and employment opportunities.
 There is an analysis of proposed changes in American society which would give assistance to senior citizens.
 Ms. C. Kreykes Brandsen.